codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_6_the_vmsav8-64_translation_table_format.md

 * Software executing at EL1 or EL0 accessing regions of physical memory with attributes or permissions that are not possible by programming the translation tables, from EL1, with arbitrary chosen values that do not misprogram the Contiguous bit.
 * Software executing in Non-secure state accessing Secure physical memory.

+> **NOTE:**
+Hardware implementations must ensure that use of the Contiguous bit cannot provide a mechanism for avoiding output address range checking.
+This might occur if a Contiguous bit block size of 0.5GB or 1GB is used in a system with the output address size configured to 4GB.
+The architecture permits the implemented mechanism for preventing any avoidance of output address range checking to suppress the use of the Contiguous bit for such entries in such a system.

+Where the Contiguous bit is used to mark a set of blocks as contiguous, if the address range translated by a set of blocks marked as contiguous is larger than the size of the input address supported at a stage of translation used to translate that address at that stage of translation, as defined by the TCR.TxSZ field, then this is a programming error.
+An implementation is permitted, but not required, to:
+* Treat such a block within a contiguous set of blocks as causing a Translation fault, even though the block is valid, and the address accessed within that block is within the size of the input address supported at a stage of translation, as defined by the TCR.TxSZ field.
+* Treat such a block within a contiguous set of blocks as not causing a Translation fault, even though the address accessed within that block is outside the size of the input address supported at a stage of translation, as defined by the TCR.TxSZ field, provided that both of the following apply:
+    - The block is valid.
+    - At least one address within the block, or contiguous set of blocks, is within the size of the input address supported at a stage of translation.